 Appellate and Supreme Court

 - Powerful bench of appellate professionals.
-Clients seek the distinctive experience of our team, which includes a veteran of the Solicitor General's office, former law clerks on the Supreme Court and nearly every US circuit court of appeals, the former head of criminal appeals for the US Attorney's Office in the S.D.N.Y., a former president of the California Academy of Appellate Lawyers, and American Lawyer's "Litigator of the Week" and Best Lawyers' "Lawyer of the Year" for Denver Appellate Practice.
+Clients seek the distinctive experience and creativity of our team, which includes former law clerks on the Supreme Court and the US courts of appeals, a former Assistant to the US Solicitor General, a former Associate Justice of the Appellate Division of the New York State Supreme Court, specialists in Appellate Law certified by the State Bar of California, a former president of the California Academy of Appellate Lawyers, and former legal advisors to the White House and an international tribunal.

 - Teaming with top-ranked advocates in substantive practice areas.
 Our appellate advocates coordinate closely with our nationally recognized attorneys in numerous global industries and areas of substantive law, including antitrust, consumer products, environmental, financial services, health care, intellectual property, life sciences, transnational litigation, and white collar criminal defense.